alexxmanos/NBAthemedJeopardyGame/README.md

 CSS was used to make the jeopardy game board and style it.

-JavaScript was used to add eventListeners, the arrays for the questions and answers, and functions.
+JavaScript was used to add functions, eventListeners and the arrays for the questions and answers.

 HTML was used to link my CSS and JavaScript File